ARMmbed/mbed-os-example-socket-stats/README.md

 ![](./resources/official_armmbed_example_badge.png)
 # Socket Statistics Mbed OS Example

-This guide reviews the steps required to get socket statistics on an Mbed OS enabled platform.
+This example demonstrates how you can collect statistics from network sockets on an Mbed OS enabled platform.

 You can refer [mbed-os-example-sockets](https://github.com/ARMmbed/mbed-os-example-sockets/blob/master/README.md) example for more information about network socket setup.